-While systems that make use of linguistic and machine learning are not new, Teneo takes a unique approach with its hybrid model by providing a native interface between linguistic and machine learning that ensures seamless integration between the two, as opposed to compartmentalizing them as discrete components.
+While systems that make use of linguistic and ML are not new, Teneo takes a unique approach with its hybrid model by providing a native interface between linguistic and machine learning that ensures seamless integration between the two, as opposed to compartmentalizing them as discrete components.
 This enables both the the linguistic and machine learning systems to be maintained alongside each other in the same visual interface.

-Taking a hybrid approach gives a number of key advantages over purely machine learning systems.
+Taking a hybrid approach gives a number of key advantages over purely ML systems.
 Besides allowing for conversational systems to be built even without data, they provide transparency in how the system operates, enabling business users to understand the application, and ensures that a consistent personality is maintained and that its behavior is in alignment with business expectations.
 At the same time, it allows for machine learning integrations to go beyond the realm of linguistic rules, to make smart and complex inferences in areas where a linguistic only approach is difficult, or even impossible, to create.